What if location isn’t everything?

-By building an environment that provides customers with authentic and worthwhile experiences—offering quality time over quantity of time—merchants can stay ahead of the competition and attract and retain valuable and loyal clients.
+By building an environment that provides customers with authentic and worthwhile experiences—offering quality time over quantity of time—salon/spa owners can stay ahead of the competition and attract and retain valuable and loyal clients.

 Craig goes further, explaining that “the Internet has always been about making connections” and moving those connections offline.
 Online connection will never replace face-to-face interactions.
 Still, “we’ve only begun to scratch the surface when it comes to the ways that Internet connectivity will transform the way we live, do business, and connect,” says Craig.
 “The fact is, a well-built website, or social network campaign, or thoroughly syndicated blog post, has the potential to reach many more interested parties than your storefront or office building ever will.”

 The statistics surrounding the power of digital marketing are staggering, and they all point towards one thing: your digital footprint matters and, today, it matters more than their physical footprint.

 Location and accessibility are different, and while prime real estate may not be at the top of your priority list, accessibility should be.
 There’s no sense in engaging with customers online if your services are disproportionately priced for the location or if their customers physically cannot find them.
 For this reason, it is important to perform market research analysis to determine what their surrounding customer base would be willing to pay for services.
 It is also vitally important to clearly convey the physical location of their business so potential customers can find them without too much hassle.